shapedbyiris/spotify-android-streaming-sdk/README.md

-**WARNING: This is a beta release of the Spotify Android SDK, and can stop working at any time.
-This SDK release is not suitable for publicly released applications.**
+**IMPORTANT!
+The Spotify Android SDK is currently a beta release; its content and functionality are likely to change significantly and without warning.
+The Android SDK is made available to you for private, non-commercial use only: please do not use it to create applications for public distribution.**

 Spotify Android SDK
 ===================

 Welcome to Spotify Android SDK!
-This project is for people who wish to develop Android applications containing Spotify-related functionality, such as audio streaming, playlist manipulation, searching and more.
+This project is for people who wish to develop Android applications containing Spotify-related functionality, such as audio streaming, playlist management, metadata searches, and more.

-Usage of this SDK is bound under the [Developer Terms of Use](https://developer.spotify.com/developer-terms-of-use/).
+Note that by using this SDK, you accept our [Developer Terms of Use](https://developer.spotify.com/developer-terms-of-use/).